-The following narratives give an overview of the maintenance requirements of the different components of the storm-water system.
-The inspection checklists attached to this report offer a more complete listing of what should be inspected, when inspection should occur and the likely frequency of maintenance activities.
+The following narratives give an overview of the maintenance requirements of the different components of the stormwater system.
+The inspection checklist attached to this report offer a more complete listing of what should be inspected, when inspection should occur and the likely frequency of maintenance activities.
+A civil engineer should be retained if problems are thought to exist.